Hot products, big profits

 Here’s how to create a great design:

-• Create your own using tools like Adobe, Pixlr, GIMP, or Fotor.
-These image editing programs are easy to use, even if you’re a total beginner.
+• Create your own using tools like Adobe Photoshop, Pixlr, GIMP, or Fotor – easy even for beginners.

 • Hire a pro.
-Find a freelance designer on Fiverr or Upwork to turn your ideas into print-ready gold.
+Find a freelance designer on Fiverr or Upwork.

-• Use free designs from Printify’s library or remix one to make your own custom t-shirt.
+• Use free designs from Printify’s extensive library or remix one to make your own custom t-shirt.

 Read our shirt design size guide to ensure the best result.